art-institute-of-chicago/data-aggregator/docs/.sections/preface.md

 ### Quick Start

 An [API](https://www.youtube.com/watch?v=81ygVYCupdo) is a structured way that one software application can talk to another.
 APIs power much of the software we use today, from the apps on our phones and watches to technology we see in sports and TV shows.
-We built an API to let people like you easily get our data in an ongoing way.
+We have built an API to let people like you easily get our data in an ongoing way.

 ::: tip
 Do you want _all_ of our data?
 Are you running into problems with [throttling](#authentication) or [deep pagination](#pagination)?
 Consider using our [data dumps](#data-dumps) instead of our API.